Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 ReadyLink HealthCare v.
 Lewis, Brisbois, Bisgaard & Smith, LLP

-The defendant law firm charged its client almost $5 million in legal fees while handling four very sophisticated trade secrets and business cases.
-None of the four cases went well for the client, despite paying millions of dollars of attorneys' fees.
-The client hired Klein & Wilson to handle the malpractice case against their former counsel, one of the largest law firms in the United States.
+The defendant law firm charged its client almost $5 million in legal fees while handling four sophisticated trade secrets and business cases.
+None of the four cases went well for the client, despite the fact the client paid millions of dollars of attorneys' fees.
+The client hired Klein & Wilson to handle the malpractice case against former counsel, one of the largest law firms in the United States.
 After a two month long jury trial, the jury awarded Klein & Wilson's client every penny it requested on its breach of contract and malpractice claims and awarded the defendant law firm nothing on its cross-claims.
 The case drew significant attention from the California legal community, and the Los Angeles Daily Journal ran a front-page story about this case.
-Lewis Brisbois Ordered to Pay $6 Million for Overbilling, Mishandling Four Cases.
+Lewis Brisbois Ordered to Pay Millions for Overbilling.

 Darla L. v.
 Southland LLC